 Employment terms are based on performance, business needs and other relevant factors.
-If offered a position, participants will start after completing their federal placement.
+If offered a position, participants will start after completing necessary background and security clearance requirements.

-You will participate in a kickoff orientation to introduce the professional development program, and you will participate in quarterly professional development and leadership training sessions so you can discover innovative best practices across industries.
-You will build a strong network of future cybersecurity leaders and engage with public and private sector cybersecurity experts.
+Throughout, you will build a strong network of future cybersecurity leaders, and engage with public and private sector cybersecurity experts.
 You also will be matched with an industry mentor from the government or the private sector.

-Professional development training sessions will be held virtually with potential opportunities for in-person events in the Washington, D.C. area.
+Training will be held virtually with potential opportunities for in-person events in the Washington, D.C., area.

 Yes.
 The annual salary will be commensurate with the participant’s qualifications and experience.
-Salary and benefits are covered by the employing federal agency.
-Starting salaries for designated program positions may vary depending on the level of education, professional experience and the location of the employing agency.
-In the Washington, D.C. locality area, starting salaries may range from $50,643 to $74,950.
+Salary and benefits are covered by federal agencies.
+Starting salaries for designated program positions may vary depending on a candidate’s level of education and professional experience, and the location of the agency.
+In the Washington, D.C., area, starting salaries may range from $53,105 to $78,592.
 For more information on the federal pay system, visit the Office of Personnel Management’s website.

-- Completion of cyber-related major degree (for example, computer science, engineering, information science and mathematics) from an accredited educational institution within the timeframe January 2021- August 2023
+- Completion of a cyber-related degree (for example, computer science, engineering, information science and mathematics) from an accredited educational institution between January 2022 and August 2024.

 Background investigation and security clearance requirements may vary by agency and position.
 Agencies will support selected candidates throughout the investigation process.
 For more guidance, see information from the National Background Investigations Bureau.

-While strong academic performance will be considered, participants will be evaluated on a number of factors, including leadership qualities and technical qualifications.
+Participants will be evaluated on a number of factors, including leadership qualities, technical qualifications and academic performance.
 Agencies may consider additional factors when making final selections.

 Yes, the online application can be saved and returned to later.
 If you submit more than one application before the closing date, we will only review the most recent submission.

-Agencies will extend job offers by spring 2023 that are conditional upon completion of degree requirements and successful completion of security clearance procedures.
+Agencies will extend job offers during the spring and summer of 2024.
+The offers are conditional upon the completion of degree requirements and security clearance procedures.
 You also will receive an email from the Partnership for Public Service notifying you of your acceptance.
-While start dates may vary by agency, most participants should expect to start in either the summer or fall of 2023.
+While start dates may vary by agency, most participants should expect to begin working in either the summer or fall of 2024.

 You will receive email updates throughout the application process.
-You may also email [email protected] for inquiries.
+You may also email [email protected] with inquiries.

-Yes, interviews for semi-finalists will take place January 2023.
-Finalists may be invited to participate in in-person, virtual or phone interviews directly from the agency in early Spring 2023.
+Yes, interviews for semifinalists will take place in January 2024.
+Finalists may be invited to participate in in-person, virtual or phone interviews directly by the agency in early spring 2024.

 According to federal regulations, agencies must apply veterans’ preference as part of the application process.
 Applicants with veterans’ preference should submit a Certificate of Release or Discharge from Active Duty (DD 214) with application materials.
 For additional information on veterans’ preference, visit Feds Hire Vets.